 Gardening is always a challenge, but some of us have geographic issues which make the process even more difficult.
-Sloped properties pose particular tests in their potential to erode, dry out and their exposure.
+Sloped properties pose particular challenges with their potential to erode, dry out, and their exposure.
 Solving these problems and finding the right plants for slopes and banks takes some planning and experience.
-The good news is that once you know what plants grow on slopes, you can use this knowledge to your benefit and plan a garden that both thrives and helps stabilize the hillside.
+The good news is that once you know which plants grow on slopes, you can use this knowledge to your benefit to plan a garden that both thrives and helps stabilize the hillside.
 Read on for some ideas on choosing plants for sloping areas and how to maximize this difficult planting terrain.

 Choosing Plants for Slopes and Banks